Traveling & Taking Better Photos with a Fujifilm Instax

 Before you run off to shoot with your instax, be sure to charge the battery and if you're going on a trip, bring the battery charger!
 I’m a little unclear on why I didn’t pack the battery charger.
 Sometimes, once all the lenses, tripods and accessories are packed for a trip, fatigue takes over my decision making process and silliness occurs.
 I rationalized that I had charged the battery to full and on most of my cameras that’s enough to take me through several days of use.
 This highly questionable decision became an instant problem.
 On our first morning of exploring around Hawaii I discovered that during the flight the camera battery somehow drained from 100% to a little less than 25%, even though it was turned off.
 Gah.

 I went into problem solving mode but the hotel didn’t just randomly happen to have extra instax battery chargers around.
-Amazon Prime was a little squirrely about committing to an exact delivery date to Hawaii over Christmas.
+Amazon Prime was a little squirrely about committing to an exact delivery date to Hawaii over Christmas, though if you’re not off on some island Amazon does have battery charger replacements.
 My attempts to somehow magically charge the battery using the battery chargers for my Canon and Ricoh batteries didn’t work (don’t judge, I was kind of desperate).

 Pack the battery charger.
 Don’t let your fatigued-out self make the same mistake as me.
 Just put it on the gear packing list and find a space for it in your bag.